zephyrproject-rtos/chre/README.md

 methods and variables.
 This means 2 space indents, camelCase method names, an mPrefix on class members and so on.
 Style rules that are not specified in the Android style guide are inherited from Google.

+## CHRE Variants

+A CHRE variant allows injecting additional source files into the build on a per-device basis.
+This can be used to inject:

+* A version string
+    * Set to ``undefined`` if not specified
+* A static nanoapp list
+    * Empty if left undefined
+* Additional static nanoapp includes
+    * Vendor-specific nanoapps could be specified in the variant

+Export the ``CHRE_VARIANT_MK_INCLUDES`` containing the mk files that you wish to be included the CHRE variant build.
+Refer to ``run_sim.sh`` and the ``variant/simulator`` subdirectory for an example as used by the simulator.

 * [Google C++ Style][1]